UF Celebrates National Arts and Humanities Month

 Every day the University of Florida offers diverse opportunities to explore and experience humanities and the arts.
 These opportunities are made possible through our academic units, such as the College of Fine Arts, as well as the partners located at UF's Cultural Plaza, the Center for Humanities in the Public Sphere, student activities from the J. Wayne Reitz Union, and over 400 student organizations on campus, our permanent art collections in museums, public buildings and outdoor spaces, and a plethora of special events: concerts, productions, exhibitions, events, contests and activities.

 October is the month designated by Americans for the Arts as National Arts and Humanities Month—the largest annual celebration for the arts and humanities in the nation!
 While every day at UF is a celebration of the arts, we are pleased to participate in this special month.
-Our special events for October include a kick-off on Monday, October 3 with an opportunities fair at the Reitz Union and a 12-hour "Random Acts of Culture" marathon across campus.
-For the first time in University of Florida history, the College of Fine Arts is partnering with Florida Blue Key and UF Homecoming to present "Swamp Symphony" on October 27.
-This free outdoor concert at UF's Flavet Field will feature the UF Symphony Orchestra and various Fine Arts ensembles in a celebration of UF's artistic traditions (e.g., songs we all know) and some unexpected surprises.
-Art Bash, the School of Art + Art History's interactive open house event which has grown in size and popularity in recent years, is also moving to the celebratory month, now to be held on Friday, October 28th.
+Our special events for October include a kick-off party on Friday, October 4 in conjunction with the opening of Naomi Fischer’s Lay of the Land Exhibition.
+Additionally, the critically acclaimed musical comedy Guys and Dolls will open on Friday, October 18, and the School of Art and Art History’s open house event, Art Bash, will be held Friday, October 18.
+National Arts and Humanities month will culminate with Gator Jazz and Blues Fest on Sunday, November 3.
+This free outdoor concert at UF's Flavet Field will feature various Fine Arts ensembles and styles, including jazz and blues, in a celebration of UF's artistic traditions (e.g., songs we all know) and some unexpected surprises.

 Lucinda Lavelli, Dean